stmar89/AbVarFq_LMFDBLabels/README.md

 AttachSpec("~/AbVarFq_LMFDBLabels/spec");
 ```

+`AlgEt` has been included in Magma starting from version 2.29-1.
+Hence, there is no need to clone it or attach the relative spec.

 ### A detailed example
 In the [`example file`](https://github.com/stmar89/AbVarFq_LMFDBLabels/blob/main/detailed_example.md), we exhibit how to use the various intrinsics to compute isomorphism classes, polarizations and labels for a specific isogeny class.